Skip to product information

 Size

-Tissue culture Gillet Chestnut trees grown to ~30 inches tall and shipped bare root in the winter of 2025/2026.
+Tissue culture Gillet Chestnut trees grown to ~30 inches tall and shipped bare root.
 The trees will be packed for safe shipping and should be removed from the bag and heeled upon arrival and then watered until ready to plant.

 About the Gillet Cultivar